2025 Awami League ban protests: Ultimatum (10–12 May)

-On the evening of 10 May 2025, during a public gathering held at Shahbagh in Dhaka, Hasnat Abdullah issued a one-hour ultimatum to the government, warning that if the Bangladesh Awami League was not banned within that hour, protesters would blockade the road from InterContinental Dhaka to Banglamotor.
+On the evening of 10 May 2025, during a public gathering held at Shahbag in Dhaka, Hasnat Abdullah issued a one-hour ultimatum to the government, warning that if the Bangladesh Awami League was not banned within that hour, protesters would blockade the road from InterContinental Dhaka to Banglamotor.
 Around one and a half hours later, the protesters at Shahbagh split into several groups, with one group gathering at the intersection in front of InterContinental Dhaka.
 That same evening, at 8 PM, the government announced an emergency meeting of the Advisory Council.
 Protesters at Shahbagh awaited news of the ban on Bangladesh Awami League following the meeting.
 It was reported that the meeting would decide on banning the party.

-Meanwhile, at 9 PM, the acting chairman of the Bangladesh Nationalist Party (BNP), Tarique Rahman, called for a meeting of the party’s highest policymaking forum to discuss the ongoing political situation in Bangladesh.
+Meanwhile, at 9 PM, the acting chairman of the Bangladesh Nationalist Party, Tarique Rahman, called for a meeting of the party's highest policymaking forum to discuss the ongoing political situation in Bangladesh.
 After the one-hour ultimatum expired with no decision from the government, protesters began a march towards the Jamuna building.
 Law enforcement personnel were stationed near the InterContinental Hotel to block their path.

 Following the emergency meeting, advisor Asif Nazrul stated in a press briefing that the Advisory Council had approved an amendment to the International Crimes Tribunal Act, allowing punishment of any political party.
-Consequently, the council decided to ban the activities of Bangladesh Awami League until trials of its members are concluded, and a gazette notification would be published on 12 May.
-Upon this announcement, a celebratory procession was held in Faridpur led by the Anti-Discrimination Student Movement.
+Consequently, the council decided to ban the activities of the Bangladesh Awami League until trials of its members are concluded, and a gazette notification would be published on 12 May.
+Upon this announcement, a celebratory procession was held in Faridpur led by the Students Against Discrimination.

 Similar celebrations were held at University of Chittagong at night.
-In New York, USA, the Anti-Discrimination Student Movement organized a sweet distribution and celebration event in reaction to the ban.
+In New York, the Students Against Discrimination organized a sweet distribution and celebration event in reaction to the ban.
 A midnight celebration also took place in Uttara on 11 May.